KaynRyu/introcoding-spring-2019/Getting started/git_commands.md

 `git checkout -- .`: Disregard changes.

 `git checkout <branch name>`: Changes scope to any branch, including the master branch.
 This command assumes that you have a branch.

-`git config --global core.editor "nano"` changes the default editor from "vim" to "nano".
-In my opinion **nano** is a bit more friendly for beginners.